Off-Belief Learning: Hanabi Experiments

 Hanabi is a 2-5 player card game.
 The deck is composed of 50 cards, split among five different colors (suits) and ranks, with each color having three 1s, two 2s and 3s and 4s, and one 5.
 In a 2-player game, each player maintains a 5-card hand.
 Players can see their partner's hand but not their own.
 The goal of the team is to play one card of each rank in each color in order from 1 to 5.
 The team shares 8 hint tokens and 3 life tokens.
 Taking turns, each turn a player can play or discard a card in their hand, or spend a hint token to give a hint to their partner.
 Playing a card succeeds if it is the lowest-rank card in its color not yet played, otherwise it fails and loses a life token.
 Giving a hint consists of choosing a rank or a color that a partner's hand contains and indicating \emph{all} cards in the partner's hand sharing that color or rank.
 Discarding a card or successfully playing a 5 regains one hint token.
 The team's score is zero if all life tokens are lost, otherwise it is equal to the number of cards successfully played, giving a maximum possible score of 25.

-\textbf{Experimental Setup.} In Hanabi, we implement LB-OBL using distributed deep recurrent Q-learning with prioritized experience replay~\cite{r2d2}.
-Training consists of a large number of parallel environments that invoke a deep neural network to approximate the Q function at each time step to generate trajectories, a prioritized experience replay buffer to store the trajectories, and a training loop that updates the neural network using samples from the replay buffer.
+\textbf{Experimental Setup.} In Hanabi, we implement LB-OBL on top of R2D2~\cite{r2d2}.
+Training consists of a large number of parallel environments that invoke a deep neural network to approximate the Q-function at each time step to generate trajectories, a prioritized experience replay buffer to store the trajectories, and a training loop that updates the neural network using samples from the replay buffer.
 The queries from different environments are dynamically batched together to run efficiently on GPUs~\citep{Espeholt2020SEED}.
-A similar setting was first used in the Hanabi environment by~\cite{hu2019simplified}.
-Please refer to appendix for more details and comparisons against previous implementations.
+We introduce several novel engineering designs to make our training infrastructure significantly more efficient than previous ones in Hanabi, allowing us to reach new state-of-the-art results in SP.
+We refer to Appendix~\ref{app:details} for more details on the implementation and benchmarks.

-Our policy (Q-function) is parameterized by a deep recurrent neural network $\bm{\theta}$.
+Our policy ($Q$-function) is parameterized by a deep recurrent neural network $\bm{\theta}$.
 As illustrated in Figure~\ref{fig:iql-fig}, we should sample trajectory $\tau$ from replay buffer and update the neural network with TD-error:

 where $Q_{\hat{\bm \theta}}$ is the target network that uses a slightly outdated version of $\bm{\theta}$ for stability reasons.
-In normal Q-learning with RNNs, the target $Q_{\hat{\bm \theta}}(a_t | \tau_t)$ for $t = 1, 2, \dots, T$ can be re-computed efficiently by passing the sequence $\tau$ to the RNN at once.
+In normal $Q$-learning with RNNs, the target $Q_{\hat{\bm \theta}}(a_t | \tau_t)$ for $t = 1, 2, \dots, T$ can be re-computed efficiently by passing the sequence $\tau$ to the RNN at once.
 However, this is no longer feasible in OBL as each $\tau'_{t}$ contains unique fictitious transitions.
 To solve this problem, we pre-compute the target $G'_t = r'_t + r'_{t+1} + \max_a Q_{\hat{\bm \theta}}(a|\tau'_{t+2})$ during rollouts and store the sequence of $\{{G'_t}\}$ along with the real trajectory $\tau$ into the replay buffer.
 Although this might cause stability issues if the stored target was computed using a very old target network, in practice we find it to be fairly stable because the replay buffer gets refreshed quickly thanks to the fast trajectory generation speed of our training infrastructure.
 On average, a trajectory is used 4-5 times before it gets evicted from the buffer.
+We use the public-LSTM architecture~\cite{hu2021learned} where the LSTM sub-network conditions only on the public part of the observation so that the input to the LSTM is consistent across normal transitions and fictitious transitions.